sanchezdamianj/securitize-fe/README.md

 If you want to run this app, you can open a terminal, and write: git clone https://github.com/sanchezdamianj/securitize-fe.git

+After that, write pnpm i in your terminal.

 # Getting Started with Vite React Typescript App

 This project was bootstrapped with [pnpm create vite](https://vitejs.dev/guide/).